With permission, Mr Speaker, I shall make a statement about the political process in Northern Ireland.

 That was a day on which to grieve, and a day on which to reflect on a brilliant young life that was cut down by terrorism.
 All of us heard a clear message that day, from inside the cathedral, from the powerful testimony of Father Martin Magill, from the streets of Creggan and Londonderry, and from Northern Ireland’s political leaders: no more violence, no more division, and no more delay.
 Northern Ireland’s political leaders must come together now.
 They must work together to stand firm against those who oppose peace and the political process, and work to build a genuinely shared future for all the people of Northern Ireland.

 Lyra symbolised the new Northern Ireland, and her tragic death cannot be in vain.
 All of us must take inspiration from what she achieved in her life, and work even harder to make Northern Ireland a brighter, more peaceful and prosperous place for everyone.
-As Secretary of State, I have always made clear that my absolute priority is to see the restoration of all the political institutions established by the Belfast agreement.
+As Secretary of State, I have always made it clear that my absolute priority is to see the restoration of all the political institutions established by the Belfast agreement.
 That agreement has formed the bedrock of peace and progress in Northern Ireland since it was reached just over 21 years ago.
 It must be upheld, and it must be defended from those who would seek to undermine it.

 Northern Ireland needs its political leaders to stand together and work with each other, now more than ever.
 That is why, in Belfast last Friday, I, together with the Tanaiste, called formal political talks to restore the Executive, commencing on 7 May.
-Those talks will involve the UK Government, the five Northern Ireland political parties that are eligible to form an Executive, and the Irish Government, for matters on which they have responsibilities.
+Those talks will involve the UK Government, the five Northern Ireland political parties that are eligible to form an Executive, and the Irish Government, on matters for which they have responsibilities.
 The talks will be conducted in full accordance with the Belfast agreement and the well established three-stranded approach to which this Government remain committed.
 There will also be a meeting of the British-Irish Intergovernmental Conference on 8 May.

 There is much to do, and many challenges ahead.
 It is incumbent on all of us to do all that we can to make these talks a success.
 Northern Ireland needs its Government back up and delivering for the people of Northern Ireland.
 From now until the start of talks, my team and I will be working with the parties on an intensive period of preparation for those talks.
 Both the UK and Irish Governments have been clear that we will do everything in our power to make these talks a success, but we cannot do it alone.
 No Government can impose an agreement from the outside.
 We need Northern Ireland’s political leadership to do everything they can to ensure that we emerge with an agreement to restore the Executive and build a better future for the people of Northern Ireland.
 We have a narrow window in which genuine progress can be made and we must act now.